-We aim at reconstructing mantle circulation for the last hundreds of millions of years by combining a mantle convection model with plate tectonic reconstructions, using an ensemble Kalman filter.
-To study the behavior of the ensemble Kalman filter on such problem, we consider a simplified mantle convection model.
-This section describes the model used to compute a mantle evolution, the data set assimilated in this evolution, and finally the backbone of ensemble Kalman filtering.
+We aim at reconstructing mantle circulation for the last hundreds of millions of years by combining a mantle convection model with plate tectonic reconstructions, using an EnKF.
+To study the behavior of the EnKF on such a problem, we consider a simplified mantle convection model.
+This section describes the model used to compute a mantle evolution, the dataset assimilated in this evolution, and finally the backbone of ensemble Kalman filtering.